 Individual Supervision: Interns will receive two hours per week of individual supervision with a focus on social justice, inclusion, and diversity.
 At least one supervisor will be with a Licensed Clinical Social Worker.

-Didactic Seminar: Interns will attend a weekly didactic seminar addressing special populations, treatment issues, diversity concerns, and areas of focus within Student Counseling Services.
+Didactic Seminar: Interns will attend didactic seminars addressing special populations, treatment issues, diversity concerns, and areas of focus within Student Counseling Services.

-Outreach/Prevention- Interns will be invited to participate with either the Multicultural Outreach Team (MCOT) or the Diversity Committee (an internal committee focused on staff development around diversity issues).
+Outreach/Prevention- Interns will be invited to participate with the Multicultural Outreach Team (MCOT) and/or other outreach initiatives coordinated within the department or in collaboration with other departments on campus.

 Interns spend, on average, between 22-25 hours per week in activities related to internship.
 The time commitment will vary depending on the precise mix of activities, the interest of the intern, and the needs of the agency.